10 best 3D billboards: ‘They’re blurring lines between content, OOH & experiential’

 “Whether it lives as an impactful moment in time that can live on through social, or as part of a bigger campaign story, it’s a powerful tool for brands to harness in the right way,” Wilson notes.

-Here are five of our favorite 3D billboards so far.
+So, here are our favorite 3D billboard ads so far...

 Balenciaga and Fortnite

-Back in September, Spanish luxury fashion house Balenciaga and Fortnite teamed up to entrance citizens of London, New York, Tokyo and Seoul by creating a spectacular real-world immersive 3D billboard experience.
+Spanish luxury fashion house Balenciaga (which has since faced severe criticism after its Christmas campaign was found to include several references to child abuse) teamed up with Fortnite to entrance citizens of London, New York, Tokyo and Seoul by creating a spectacular real-world immersive 3D billboard experience.

 The attention-grabbing OOH execution showcased a Balenciaga-wearing Fortnite favorite Doggo looming larger than life over the sidewalks, bringing the partnership to the physical world in a very entertaining, and potentially somewhat jarring, way.